Sind (caliphal province): Umayyad period

+List of Governors of Sindh

 Abbasid period

 At the time of the Abbasid Revolution, Sind was in the hands of the anti-Umayyad rebel Mansur ibn Jumhur al-Kalbi.
 Following their victory over the Umayyads, the Abbasids at first left Mansur in control of the province, but this state of affairs did not last and the new dynasty sent Musa ibn Ka'b al-Tamimi to take over the region.
 He was able to defeat Mansur and enter Sind, thereby firmly establishing Abbasid control over the province.

 After the new dynasty came to power, Sind's administrative status was somewhat ambiguous, with governors being appointed either directly by the caliph or by the governor of Khurasan, Abu Muslim.
 This situation lasted only until Abu Muslim's murder in 755; thereafter, appointments to Sind were almost always handled by the caliph and the central government.

 In the first century of the Abbasid caliphate, governors continued to conduct raids against the non-Muslim kingdoms of Hind, and some minor gains were achieved.
 The historians also recorded the various struggles of the governors to maintain stability within Sind, as internecine tribal warfare, Alid partisans and disobedient Arab factions intermittently threatened the government's control over the region.
 Another potential source of trouble came from the governors themselves; a few of the individuals appointed to Sind attempted to rebel against the Abbasids, and had to be subdued by force of arms.
 In general, however, Abbasid authority in Sind remained effective during this period of their rule.

 Under the Abbasids, Arabs continued to frequently occupy the governorship, but over time the selections became somewhat more diverse.
 Under the caliphs al-Mahdi (775–785) and al-Rashid (786–809), non-Arab clients (mawali) were sometimes appointed to Sind.
 In the caliphate of al-Ma'mun (813–833), the governorship was given to a member of the Persian Barmakid family, and the province remained under their rule for a number of years.
 After the Barmakids, the Turkish general Itakh was given control of Sind, although he deputed the actual administration of the province to an Arab.
 During this period several members of the prominent Muhallabid family served in Sind; their combined administrations spanned over a period of more than three decades.
 Under al-Rashid, a few minor members of the Abbasid family were also appointed as governors of the province.